 Breed is another important factor in predicting how well a dog and a cat may get along (or not).
 Labradors have been bred for generations as retriever dogs.
 They do not generally hunt solo but rather will accompany a human hunter and assist with retrieving the downed prey.
 Their prey drive – the urge to chase anything warm and moving – is relatively low.

 Labs have also been selectively bred and trained not to bite down hard on what they retrieve.
 Rather, they have what trainers call a soft mouth.
 They hold objects, whether a prey animal, a ball, or a playmate, gently in their mouths to avoid doing harm.

 Well-bred, well-trained Labs also tend to be easygoing, family-oriented, and playful, which can work great if your new cat is a sociable breed that loves to play.

 Even factoring in your Lab’s native intelligence and the benefits of generations of selective breeding, socialization is still a vital part of predicting interspecies family harmony.

-But if you can’t do this, then consider how consistently your Lab obeys you and acts gently around other dogs, strange cats, unfamiliar humans, and any small, fast-moving wild animals.
+But if you can’t do this, then consider how consistently your Lab obeys you and acts gently around other dogs.
+Watch them around strange cats, unfamiliar humans, and any small, fast-moving wild animals.

 If you have let your Lab chase anything and everything, are lax with training reinforcement, and downplay overly rambunctious or aggressive behavior, you will want to address these training and socialization needs before adding a cat to your family.